 - Are there safety concerns with using ethanol?

-Back in the old days, the most common way to light a regular outdoor fire pit (not ethanol fire pit) was by burning natural wood.
-Now of course, we use gas lines to connect the natural gas to the fire pit.
-Or have a tank of liquid propane to fuel the flame.
+Back in the old days, the most common way to light a regular outdoor fire pit was by burning natural wood.
+Now of course, we use gas lines to connect the natural gas to the fire pit or have a tank of liquid propane to fuel the flame.

-What is Ethanol? also known as biofuel, is an alcohol-based fuel.
-Unlike the kind that makes one happy after a glass or two, it is a clear liquid, highly flammable, no nasty smelling almost odourless type of alcohol that is only best suit to fuel, in this case, fire features especially fire pits.
+Also known as biofuel, is an alcohol-based fuel.
+Unlike the kind that makes one happy after a glass or two, it is a clear liquid, highly flammable, no nasty smelling almost odourless type of alcohol that is only best suited to fuel, in this case, fire features especially fire pits.

-What is the big hype about ethanol fire pit?
+What is the big hype about this fuel?

 For one, Ethanol is produced from biomass that makes it a renewable fuel.
-It is a product of process
+It is a product of processed

-ferment sugar derive directly from food sources such as corn, rice, grains and other agricultural harvests.
+fermented sugar derived directly from food sources such as corn, rice, grains and other agricultural harvests.
 In Canada though, Ethanol is mainly made from corn and wheat.
 The process results in a colourless, non-air-pollutant, odour free, environment friendly and super combustible, clean burning fuel.

-Natural gas or liquid propane are still the more prefer choice for fire pit burners.
-The only set back in using these gas line fuel is that they need to be install by a professional or certified gas fitter which is an involve process.
+Natural gas or liquid propane are still the more preferred choice for fire pit burners.
+The only set back in using these gas line fuel is that they need to be installed by a professional or certified gas fitter which is an involved process.
 Aside from the inconvenience of making an appointment for all this to happen, time also costs money.
 The longer the gas fitter stays, the more expensive the installation can get.
 Then you have would have to take time off work to coordinate with theirs…There’s that too… Oh, what a hassle!